 Digital data loggers are often used in situations involving food or medicine, where strict safety regulations are of the utmost importance.
 That’s why it’s so important to be so meticulous about calibrations.
 People’s lives literally depend upon it.

 Data loggers can be calibrated for a number of different applications.
-Temperature and humidity are two variables which are often monitored by digital data loggers.
+Temperature and humidity are two variables that are often monitored by digital data loggers.
 Either one can serve as an effective illustration of how digital data logger calibration works.

 Take a temperature calibration, for instance.
-A temperature calibration involves comparing one data logger against a second piece of equipment that has already been calibrated for a particular parameter.
+A temperature calibration involves comparing one data logger against the second piece of equipment that has already been calibrated for a particular parameter.
 The reference equipment is a highly precise instrument that is regularly checked by an accredited laboratory.

 During the calibration, the two instruments are left for a set period of time.
 If the two measurements vary at the end of the trial, the instrument that’s being calibrated undergoes maintenance or, in extreme cases, is replaced entirely.